IanLewis42/GravStorm/readme.txt

   (Github seems to make the directory name 'gravstorm-master'.
 You can leave it, or change it.
 I'm going to refer to it as 'gravstorm').

   You may then need to change the file permissions to make the game executable.
-Start up a terminal (e.g. lxterminal)
+Start up a terminal (e.g. LXterminal)
     - change into the gravstorm directory: cd gravstorm
     - set file permissions: